SasView/documents/Sasview Roadmap.md

 **Late 2023 - Mid 2024  - Release 6.0**

 Subject to the availability of sufficient resources, release 6.0 will focus on adding major new functionality along with the usual bug fixes and minor improvements.
+Also, we will try to achieve full feature parity with the 4.x versions.
-Work should begin on new fitting functionality such as allowing for the reading in of an array representing either P(Q) or S(Q) for P*S and fitting oriented models to 1D slices, etc.; adding PRISM[^9] (polymer reference interaction site model), McSAS and FFSAS (providing users with better approaches for obtaining particle size distributions) fitting modules.
+Work should begin on new fitting functionality such as allowing for the reading in of an array representing either P(Q) or S(Q) for P*S and fitting oriented models to 1D slices, etc.
 New real-space to Fourier-space calculators may continue to be added to the general scattering calculator and some new tools for multimodal analysis may begin to show up in this release as well.
 Final separation of the GUI package from the calculation package should be completed with this release.
 Use cases and design development will commence on a web interface (possibly including smartphone app capabilities).
 Meanwhile, tutorial and community development efforts will continue while an effort will be made to develop sustainable plans for documentation maintenance and development writ large.
-The primary goal, and therefore focus of work, for release 5.1 is to achieve full feature parity with the 4.x versions.

 While 5.x has many new features and advances there remain a number of outstanding issues tagged with the "For Feature Parity" label in Github such as the orientation viewer.